 - Flea beetles (the tiny black bugs on plants)

 For more on cucumber beetle control, see our article: How To Control Cucumber Beetles

-Studies conducted for the United States Department of Agriculture (USDA) has shown that kaolin is also very effective in preventing thrips infestation on small fruit trees.
+Studies conducted by the United States Department of Agriculture (USDA) have shown that kaolin is also very effective in preventing thrips infestation on small fruit trees.

 Specifically, an application of the powder applied at 50% bloom deters thrips and provides a number of other horticultural benefits.

 The use of kaolin clay at this point in fruit development helps more fruit (such as apple trees and pear trees) to set but does not negatively affect the quality of the fruit.